gwlucastrig/Tinfour/README.md

 During the next few weeks things will be a bit unsettled.
 The code will always be in a working state.
 But some of the documentation and a few web-based links may be temporarily out-of-sync.

+The build.xml file used for ant builds has been temporarily removed.
+Developers who prefer to not use Maven may still process code using standard IDEs such as Eclipse and Netbeans.

 Expect the transition to be complete by mid February, 2019.